MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackage.md

   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[State <String>]`: accessPackageCatalogState

-INCOMPATIBLEACCESSPACKAGES <IMicrosoftGraphAccessPackage1\[]>: The access packages whose assigned users are ineligible to be assigned this access package.
+`INCOMPATIBLEACCESSPACKAGES <IMicrosoftGraphAccessPackage[]>`: The access packages whose assigned users are ineligible to be assigned this access package.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[AccessPackagesIncompatibleWith <IMicrosoftGraphAccessPackage1[]>]`: The access packages that are incompatible with this package.
+  - `[AccessPackagesIncompatibleWith <IMicrosoftGraphAccessPackage[]>]`: The access packages that are incompatible with this package.
 Read-only.
   - `[AssignmentPolicies <IMicrosoftGraphAccessPackageAssignmentPolicy[]>]`:
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-    - `[AccessPackage <IMicrosoftGraphAccessPackage1>]`: accessPackage
+    - `[AccessPackage <IMicrosoftGraphAccessPackage>]`: accessPackage
     - `[AllowedTargetScope <String>]`: allowedTargetScope
     - `[AutomaticRequestSettings <IMicrosoftGraphAccessPackageAutomaticRequestSettings>]`: accessPackageAutomaticRequestSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.